uiuc-iml/openvsf/README.md

 A *prior factory* is an object that instantiates priors for a given VSF model.
 The simplest initialization is to assign a uniform Gaussian distribution, which is what the standard `GaussianVSFPriorFactory` does.
 However, if you want to do something more sophisticated, you can meta-learn a function that maps each point's features to its stiffness distribution.
 The `LearnableVSFPriorFactory` will let you such a function if you have estimated multiple VSF models.

 To learn priors, you will set up a PyTorch `torch.nn.Module` mapping a BxF batch of features to a length-B batch of scalar means, and another module mapping features to variance.
-Then, you will construct the prior with `prior = LearnableVSFPriorFactory(feature_keys,TorchContextualPrior(mean_module,var_module))`.
+Then, you will construct the prior with `prior = LearnableVSFPriorFactory(feature_keys,TorchConditionalDistribution(mean_module,var_module))`.
 Calling `prior.meta_learn([vsf1,vsf2,...])` will then learn the prior from the previously estimated VSFs.

 > **Note**: Make sure that the feature keys are all present in the VSFs' features, and that the shape of the concatenated feature tensor is NxF.